SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

 	\connect opus
 	CREATE SCHEMA reporting;
 	GRANT ALL ON SCHEMA reporting to rdwopusingest;
+	GRANT ALL ON ALL TABLES IN SCHEMA reporting to rdwopusingest;
 	GRANT ALL ON SCHEMA reporting to rdwopusreporting;
+	GRANT ALL ON ALL TABLES IN SCHEMA reporting to rdwopusreporting;
 	ALTER USER rdwopusingest SET SEARCH_PATH TO reporting;
 	ALTER USER rdwopusreporting SET SEARCH_PATH TO reporting;
 	```